Bruno: Backpropagation Running Undersampled for Novel device Optimization: Introduction

 One of the challenges of using memory devices is that they are inherently stateful and exhibit non-linear behaviour over a wide range of timescales that need to be reliably modelled.
-Given that typical application timescales are on the order of 100 milliseconds to seconds \cite{9311226,see2020st,8747378}, integrating these models, whose simulation timescale is on the order of microseconds, with gradient-based training algorithms, such as \ac{bptt}, would lead to several problematic scenarios.
-Firstly, there could be vanishing and exploding gradient problems due to the large number of simulation time steps.
-Secondly, the high number of time steps significantly increases the training time and memory requirements, as the computational graph created for the automatic differentiation contains the states at every microsecond.
+Given that typical application timescales are on the order of 100 milliseconds to seconds \cite{9311226,see2020st,8747378}, integrating these models, whose simulation timescale is on the order of microseconds, with gradient-based training algorithms, such as \ac{bptt}, would lead to a significant increase in training time and memory requirements.
+This is because the computational graph created for automatic differentiation contains the states at every microsecond.
 An alternative approach would be to increase the time step, but this would lead to model instability and inaccurate results.
-Therefore, we propose an innovative training method that reduces the training time by around an order of magnitude and reduces the time and memory consumption during training and inference over a large number of time steps.
+Therefore, we propose an innovative training method that reduces the training time by around an order of magnitude and reduces the memory consumption during training over a large number of time steps.
 This is achieved by using two different time resolutions for the forward and the backward passes.
 We call this method \ac{bruno}.
-This training method has several advantages, allowing us to train neural networks with high temporal dynamics, and compare the behaviour of networks with these new models with standard neurons such as \ac{lif} \cite{gerstner2002spiking}.
-To validate BRUNO, a network composed of \ac{felif} neurons and synapses based on \ac{RRAM} devices is trained and compared with \ac{lif} neurons.
-In addition, we show how the \ac{felif} model could outperform or match recurrent neural networks when the synaptic weights are of low bit precision.
+This training method has several advantages, namely reducing time and memory consumption compared to \ac{bptt}, allowing us to train neural networks with high temporal dynamics, and compare the behaviour of networks with these new models with standard neurons such as \ac{lif} \cite{gerstner2002spiking}.
+To validate \ac{bruno}, a network composed of \ac{felif} neurons and synapses based on \ac{RRAM} devices is trained and compared with \ac{lif} neurons.
+In addition, thanks to the \ac{bruno} algorithm, we can showcase how hardware-based models, like the \ac{felif}, could outperform or match recurrent neural networks when the synaptic weights are of low bit precision.